 Stowe Mountain Resort

 Stowe Mountain Resort offers plenty of fun winter activities, but perhaps one of their best-known features is Spruce Peak Village, the center of all après fun.
-This quaint base village is all that is quintessential New England charm!
 Treat yourself at the full-service spa before catching a show at the Spruce Peak Performing Arts Center; afterward, you’ll have several options for dinner and drinks featuring farm-to-table Vermont staples and local craft beer and spirits.
 If shopping is more your speed, there’s plenty of that, too!

 Whether you decide to stay in the luxury ski-in/ski-out hotel, The Lodge at Spruce Peak, or any of the other varied options of inns, hotels, resorts, and rentals, any stay in storied Stowe is bound to be a good time, and Stowe Mountain Resort is there to host all your winter fun!